turingschool/front-end-curriculum/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 ## Try it #1

 Taking a look at [this codepen](https://codepen.io/kaylaewood/pen/PopKYYm) you'll find the Data Model from above, as well as some HTML and CSS.
-Read through all the existing code, then try adding a `render` method, which will create one displayed fruit for every fruit in the Data Model.
+Read through all the existing code.
+Notice that the `renderFruit` function is hard coded to only render the lemon.

+Update the code so that the `renderFruit` function uses the Data Model to display all the fruit in the `fruits` array to the page.

 Be an advocate for your own learning, don't read ahead!
 </div>